 While overlanding, you will inevitably produce some trash, that without a spare tire trash bag, like the Trasharoo, would sit somewhere within the cabin or perhaps not very safely on the rooftop rack.
 Although the product is not a novelty, yet many overlanders just starting to realise how useful an external trash bag can be.
-In fact, it has versatile functions, as you will see it below.
-That’s also the reason why it’s rated 4.5-stars on Amazon, at the point of writing this Trasharoo Review.
+In fact, it has versatile functions, as you will see it below in our detailed Trasharoo Review.

-While overlanding, you will inevitably produce some trash, that without a spare tire trash bag, like the Trasharoo, would sit somewhere within the cabin or perhaps not very safely on the rooftop rack.
+While overlanding, you will inevitably produce some trash, that without a spare tire trash bag, like the Trasharoo, would sit somewhere within the cabin or perhaps not very safely on the roof-rack.

 - Hassle-free storing of trash during a trip